ManualForArchipelago/Manual/docs/syntax/locations.md

 },
 ```

-In this example the item that will be placed in the "Area F" location will either be the "Sword", an item from the "Boots" category, an item from the "Keys" category but not the "Key Z"
+In this example the item that will be placed in the "Area F" location will either be the "Sword", an item from the "Boots" category, an item from the "Keys" category but not the "Key Z".

-Like place_item_category, dont_place_item_category can be used to filter out an entire category worth of item
+Like place_item_category, dont_place_item_category can be used to filter out an entire category worth of item.

 ```json
 {